Larry-Xie/angular-express/README.md

 ## Build

 Run `ng build` to build the project.
-The build artifacts will be stored in the `dist/` directory.
-Use the `--prod` flag for a production build.
+The build artifacts will be stored in the `server/dist/` directory.
+Use the `npm run build` for a production build.

 ## Running unit tests